 Experience of becoming homeless is neither noble, character-building, enriching or life-enhancing.
-It´s never a lifestyle choice as most people, including myself, will attest.
+It´s never a lifestyle choice.
 Many are fortunate to find help and support, whilst a rising number are unable to find that vital lifeline.
-These people, (your father, your daughter, your brother, your friend), are in real danger of becoming yet another harrowing statistic – the number of deaths on our streets.
+These people are in real danger of becoming yet another harrowing statistic – the number of deaths on our streets.

 Different Forms of Homelessness